 Elkhorn coral reproduce asexually through fragmentation and sexually through broadcast spawning.
-The northern limit of their range is BISC, but their range extends as far south as Venezuela.
-Staghorn corals occur in back reef and fore reef environments and are found throughout the Florida Keys, Bahamas, Caribbean, and the west coast of South America.
-In November 2008, NOAA designated approximately 7,663 square km (2,959 square miles) of elkhorn and staghorn coral critical habitat located offshore of Florida, Puerto Rico, St. John/St. Thomas, and St. Croix (50 CFR parts 223 and 226).
+The northern limit of their range is Broward County, Florida (ABRT, 2005), but their range extends as far south as Venezuela.
+Staghorn corals occur in back reef and fore reef environments and are found along the southeast Florida coast as far north as Palm Beach County, and throughout, the Florida Keys, Bahamas, Caribbean, and the west coast of South America.
+The northern boundary of critical habitat for both staghorn and elkhorn coral is Boynton Inlet in Palm Beach County, Florida (NOAA, 2008b).In November 2008, NOAA designated approximately 7,663 square km (2,959 square miles) of elkhorn and staghorn coral critical habitat located offshore of Florida, Puerto Rico, St. John/St. Thomas, and St. Croix (50 CFR parts 223 and 226).
 The greatest threats to these corals include diseases, increased temperature, hurricanes, increased predation, and anthropogenic impacts.